 This is a very common question.
 The guidelines are clearer now since I applied however, after having a look at all your evidence, decide which category you think you fall under and ensure your application is consistent with either an exceptional talent or exceptional promise.

 Throughout my FAQs, I use exceptional talent.
 However, it can be exceptional promise too.

 2. How do I know what pieces of evidence I should submit?

 Look at the application in it’s entirety and work your way through all the Mandatory and Qualifying criteria.
 Look at all your evidence for all the criteria and decide which criteria puts you in the strongest light.

 3. I have more than 2 pages as part of my evidence that I want to submit.
 Shall I submit it anyway?

 There is a strict 2 page limit per document.
 I went over the 2 page limit and the Home Office emailed me to give me an opportunity to re-submit my documents.
 Note that emails from the Home Office may go into your junk/spam inbox so check all inboxes regularly.

 4. How long does the endorsement process usually take?

 Depending on whether you apply under the fast track option or the regular route, it can take up to 8 weeks.
 I applied under the fast track route as I intended to base myself in Manchester.
 My application stayed in the Home Office for one week before it was sent to Tech City for endorsement.
 This included the time the Home Office reviewed my application and requested that I re-submit my documents due to my exceeding the 2 page limit.
-After the 18 (working) day fast track endorsement period at Tech City, my application was returned to the Home Office for another week before I received an email from the Home Office stating that Tech City endorsed my application and that it was successful.
+After the 18 (working) day fast track endorsement period at Tech Nation, my application was returned to the Home Office for another week before I received an email from the Home Office stating that Tech City endorsed my application and that it was successful.

 5. Which is harder, the application for endorsement or the visa application?